Many migrants leave Serbian border with Hungary, head to Croatia

-HORGOS, Serbia Hundreds of migrants have left Serbia's northern border with Hungary by bus bound for Croatia, emptying makeshift camps created after European Union-member Hungary sealed its frontier.
+HORGOS, Serbia, Sept 17 Hundreds of migrants have left Serbia's northern border with Hungary by bus bound for Croatia, emptying makeshift camps created after European Union-member Hungary sealed its frontier.

 A day after violent clashes between migrants and Hungarian police along the border line, a Reuters reporter said the area had significantly emptied as many migrants gave up trying to enter Hungary and turned to Serbia's western neighbour Croatia, a member of the EU.